 Similarly, avoid putting furniture back onto the carpet.
 Again, this will push moisture and dirt further into the carpet and prevent it from drying.

 Using the following methods, you should be able to get rid of the musty smell pretty efficiently.
 It might take a couple of hours of hard work, and you might need to avoid the area for a little while afterward, but you should be left with a fresh-smelling carpet.

 Vinegar is an excellent all-natural cleaning agent used throughout the home.
 It has antibacterial and odor-neutralizing properties, making it great for eliminating musty smells.

 To use the white vinegar to help tackle the musty smell coming from your carpet, place the vinegar into bowls and leave them positioned in various places within the affected area.
 The vinegar will absorb odors and neutralize the smell within the home.

 Get Rid of the Smell Using Baking Soda

-Alternatively, you could use baking soda, which is also an excellent deodorizer and natural antibacterial ingredient.
+Alternatively, you could use baking soda, an excellent deodorizer, and a natural antibacterial ingredient.

-Once the carpet is completely dry, go in with your regular vacuum cleaner and remove all of the baking soda particles.
+Once the carpet is completely dry, go in with your regular vacuum cleaner and remove all baking soda particles.
 Your carpet should be left smelling and looking fresh.

 Use a Dehumidifier